 It results in your partner viewing you in a negative light each time they merely see you instantly, causing them to react regardless of the situation leading to contention and fights.

 Attempting to discuss the issue would be ideal in a healthy circumstance, but given the fact that your significant other is overwhelmed by negative thoughts in a relationship, discussing anything in a positive, healthy context will prove challenging, if at all possible.

 9. Decisions are made without discussion

-When each person opts to make crucial decisions without discussing the subject, there are undoubtedly negative thoughts in a relationship on the part of at least one member in the partnership.
+When each person opts to make crucial decisions without discussing the subject, there are undoubtedly negative thoughts in the relationship on the part of at least one member of the partnership.

 Significant life decisions need to be carefully thought through as partners.
-It’s one thing to decide whether you’ll purchase new items for the home, but whether you’ll take a promotion or even take a financial investment is each thing that can speak to the deterioration of a relationship when decided separately.
+It’s one thing to decide whether you’ll purchase new items for the home, but whether you’ll take a promotion or even take financial investment is each thing that can speak to thedeterioration of a relationship when decided separately.